Looking for year round homeschooling ideas? Add some fun studies to your January homeschool lessons with these units, printables, books, and more.

 This month, I’m kicking off a fun new series on my blog called Year Round Homeschooling.
 Each month, I’ll share links and videos that will help you add some fun to your homeschool lessons.

 I’ll also include a list that you can print out for your plan book or bulletin board so you can see at a glance all of the unique ideas you can incorporate each month.

 Whether you homeschool year round or you just like to have a little learning fun all year long, you’ll love this list of activities to add a little fun to the month of January.

 January is Braille Literacy Month.

-- Printable ‘Goals to Improve Myself‘ pages for kids and adults.
+• Printable ‘Goals to Improve Myself‘ pages are great for both kids and adults.

 January 5 is National Bird Day.
 Spend time this month watching birds in your backyard.
 Make some homemade bird feeders to hang from your trees.
 Use the page from this month’s printable to sketch your favorite backyard bird.